-The Virginia Retirement System (VRS) is an independent agency of the Commonwealth that administers defined benefit pension plans, other employee benefit plans and other funds for Commonwealth employees, teachers, political subdivision employees, and other qualifying employees.
-The board of trustees is responsible for the general administration and operation of the The board consists of five members appointed by the Governor and four members appointed by the Joint Rules Committee, all subject to confirmation by the General Assembly.
-The board of trustees appoints a director to serve as the chief administrative officer of the system and a chief investment officer to direct, manage and administer the investment of the system's funds.
-The board of trustees has appointed Mellon Trust as the custodian of designated assets of the system.
+The Virginia Retirement System (the System) is an independent agency of the Commonwealth that administers defined benefit pension plans, other employee benefit plans and other funds for Commonwealth employees, teachers, political subdivision employees, and other qualifying employees.
+The Board of Trustees is responsible for the general administration and operation of the The Board consists of five members appointed by the Governor and four members appointed by the Joint Rules Committee, all subject to confirmation by the General Assembly.
+The Board of Trustees appoints a director to serve as the chief administrative officer of the System and a chief investment officer to direct, manage and administer the investment of the System's funds.
+The Board of Trustees has appointed Mellon Trust as the custodian of designated assets of the System.

-The VRS administers four defined benefit pension plans: the Virginia Retirement System (VRS); State Police Officers' Retirement System (SPORS); Virginia Law Officers' Retirement System (VaLORS); and the Judicial Retirement System (JRS).
-In addition to the pension plans, the Commonwealth participates in three Other Employee Benefit Plans: Group Life Insurance Fund; Retiree Health Insurance Credit Fund; and the Virginia Sickness and Disability Program (VSDP).
+The System administers four defined benefit pension plans: the Virginia Retirement System (VRS); State Police Officers' Retirement System (SPORS); Virginia Law Officers' Retirement System (VaLORS); and the Judicial Retirement System (JRS).
+In addition to the pension plans, the System administers three Other Employee Benefit Plans: Group Life Insurance Fund; Retiree Health Insurance Credit Fund; and the Virginia Sickness and Disability Program (VSDP).

-B. Summary of Significant Accounting Policies (VRS)
+Summary of Significant Accounting Policies (Virginia Retirement System)